zchee/neovim-wiki/Contributing.md

 - Include as much detail as possible.
 In particular, we need to know which OS you're using.

 ### Pull requests

+- Make it clear in the issue tracker what you are working on, so that someone else doesn't duplicate the work.

 - Use a feature branch, not master.